 The goal of the Early Discovery program is to empower promising underrepresented students at the freshman and sophomore levels to pursue research-intensive graduate study.
-This year the Early Discovery program will be virtual, but we will be just as interactive.
+The Early Discovery program is virtual and will be interactive.

 This event is not your typical campus visit.
-Participants will learn from pre-watch materials and come to Early Discovery prepared to engage with presenters and other participants.
+Participants come to Early Discovery to engage with Graduate Student panelists, presenters and other participants from across the country.
 Early Discovery aims to help participants build a professional network.
+Recordings will be available after to students who register, in addition to other post-event guides and videos.
 Join us, and encourage your friends to apply, too!
 Our supportive network is here to help you learn and succeed: before, during, and after the event.

 - Is Grad School for Me?
 Learn what graduate school is really like, learn about the various types of graduate degrees, and if graduate school might be in your future.

 - Tips for your summer research application.
 Get insider advice from administrators who run summer research programs.
 Learn more about summer research and put your best foot forward in crafting your application.